Dankhan11/watchfinder/README.md

-# watchfinder
+## Watchfinder
 WatchFinder
 This is a Python script that uses the Scrapy library to scrape watch data from the Goldsmiths website.
 It retrieves information about men's watches, including their names, prices, and links.

 Installation
 To run this script, you need to have Python and Scrapy installed on your machine.
-Follow these steps to set up the project:

-Clone the repository:
-shell
-Copy code
-git clone <repository_url>
-Navigate to the project directory: shell
-Copy code
-cd watch-finder
-Install the required dependencies using pip: shell
-Copy code
-pip install scrapy
-Usage
-To start the scraping process, run the following command:

-shell
-Copy code
-scrapy runspider spider.py
-The script will start scraping the Goldsmiths website and retrieve watch data.
-The scraped data will be displayed in the console.

 Script Overview
 The script defines a Spider class that extends the scrapy.Spider class.
 Here's an overview of the script's structure and functionality: